Raiders lose AFC West, another QB in 24-6 loss to Broncos

 Devontae Booker became the first Broncos rookie with a rushing and receiving touchdown in the same game since Clinton Portis in 2002.

-Before the game, there was speculation Kubiak will step down after the season.
+The speculation that Kubiak was stepping away from the game was circulating all day.
 He's 11 months removed from leading Denver to a Super Bowl win over Carolina.
 The 55-year-old Kubiak suffered a complex migraine on Oct.
 9 following Denver's loss to Atlanta.

+Kubiak didn't want to overshadow the win, so he didn't address his situation: "Today is about the team and the players."

 STATS

 Justin Forsett's 64-yard run in the second quarter was the longest of the season by a Broncos running back. ...
-The Broncos' offense scored more points Sunday than the last three games combined (23). ...
-Oakland coach Jack Del Rio is still looking for his first division title as a coach.
-Only Norm Van Brocklin (173) coached more games without winning a division in NFL history than Del Rio (171).
+Oakland had 13 penalties for 125 yards.

 INJURIES